UCI Anti-doping Programme

 The procedure applicable in the event of a potential non-analytical breach is very similar to the procedure that applies for an adverse analytical finding.

-The CADF informs the Legal Anti-Doping Service of the existence of an apparent non-analytical breach of the anti-doping rules.
-The Legal Anti-Doping Service investigates the case as follows:
+The CADF informs the LADS of the existence of an apparent non-analytical breach of the anti-doping rules.
+The LADS investigates the case as follows:

-Once the Legal Anti-Doping Service has gathered information from the rider and other relevant sources, it again contacts the external legal counsel.
-The process of managing the results then continues in accordance with the same principles of cooperation between the Legal Anti-Doping Service and the external legal counsel, and with the same option of resorting to the Anti-Doping Policy Board, as described above.
+Once the LADS has gathered information from the rider and other relevant sources, it contacts the external legal counsel.
+The process of managing the results then continues in accordance with the same principles of cooperation between the LADS and the external legal counsel.
+For all matters and especially when it touches upon an issue of principle, the option of resorting to the Anti-Doping Policy Board is available described above.